 The maps included in Quake Live are taken from the original game, its expansion, Quake III: Team Arena and it also includes popular custom maps made by map makers.
 All weapons, items, and power-ups from the original and the expansion are included, with the effect/damage of some being slightly tweaked.
 Most old maps have also a few modifications and changes on them, to keep them balanced.
 There is also a wide selection of character models.
 In order to give the game a Teen rating from the ESRB, the blood and gore from the original game is not included.

 Statistics of the matches that the player has played are stored in his profile on the game's website.
-There the player can see his last matches, his kill/death ratio, total time played, most used weapon, most played map, recent competitors etc. The website also allows you to make friends with other players.
-If a player then wants to play with his friend, he can click an icon next to his name in the Friends Online section (if the player is currently playing online) and join the game.
+There the player can see his last matches, his kill/death ratio, total time played, most used weapon, most played map, recent competitors, etc. The website also allows you to make friends with other players.
+If a player then wants to play with a friend, they can click an icon next to their friend's name in the Friends Online section (if the player is currently playing online) and join the game.
 There are also achievements and awards which the player can earn during gameplay.
 After earning an award, it is displayed on the player's profile.